Dunsfold Park comprises Dunsfold Aerodrome and the adjoining business park.

 We are also anticipating the forthcoming Future Homes Standard which means the homes will require little or no heating to be comfortable.
 The homes will aim to meet stringent targets for energy and water consumption, in advance of increased national standards.

 The combined residential village and business park will foster a sustainable way of living and working.
 They offer the critical mass to include sustainable features in construction techniques, energy conservation and energy production, and to reduce reliance on mains utilities.

 A Construction Method / Construction Traffic / Environmental Management Plan will be submitted as a conditional matter for discussion and agreement with Waverley Borough Council.
 This will be approved in detail prior to commencement of development and will require traffic management details to be agreed with Waverley Borough Council.

 Hours of construction and noise levels will be governed by strict environmental health legislation.
 We expect to work normal construction working hours.
 It is expected that such measures would be controlled by the local planning authority through conditions imposed on any planning permission.

-Development of 1,800 homes at Dunsfold Park could take approximately 8 to 13 years to complete.
+Development of 1,800 homes at Dunsfold Park will take over 10 years to complete.